diana-ly/Stats-Project/Project Files/README.md

 2) __Do the skills of player relate to their salary?__

-R packages that used for data gathering, cleaning, and analysis are:
+R packages that are used in this project are:

 - __dplyr__
 - __ggplot__